vbchomp/reading-notes/code201/class-02.md

   * `!` Logical NOT returns true if it was false `!(2 < 1)`
 * If statements allow blocks of code to run if statements are true

+## How To Write a Git Commit Message - Chris Beams